bocadilloproject/bocadillo/docs/how-to/middleware.md

 As it turns out, the `before_dispatch()` and `after_dispatch()` hooks on `Middleware` are just helpers.

 If they don't fit your needs, you can also implement the asynchronous `.__call__()` method directly.
-Subclassing from `Middleware` will ensure that the parent, app and kwargs are available for use.
+Subclassing from `Middleware` will ensure that the inner middleware, app and kwargs are available for use.

-For example, here's a "no-op" middleware that forwards request processing to its parent:
+For example, here's a "no-op" middleware that forwards request processing to its inner middleware:

 ```python
 from bocadillo import Request, Response, Middleware